#1 Useful Guide: You Are Welcome In Slovenian

 Welcome to Slovenia!
 This is a beautiful country in the Balkans which comprises splendid scenery like azure waters and towering mountains.
 Cherry on the top?
 Its stunning folk architecture!
 If you were on the fence about visiting Slovenia before you read that sentence and are thankful that I convinced you to visit it, then prosim!

 It’s quite interesting when languages have words that hold double meanings.
-In Slovenian, these words exist too!
+Slovenian homonyms exist as well!
 Prosim (proh seem) is one easy way to say you’re welcome and please.
 The translations change, so context makes all the difference when using these double-meaning words.
 Sounds a little confusing?
 Let’s see this word in action in a conversation in Slovenian.

 It would be a wise idea to remember this Slovenian word because it means two things so you get an easy two-for-one!
 How handy is that?

-In Slovenian, ni za kaj (nee zah kahn) is the formal way in which you will hear local Slovenes say you’re welcome.
-This is a good way to know how to say you’re welcome when speaking in serious settings, with people you aren’t familiar with, or with elders to establish respect.
+Both prosim and ni za kaj are good ways to say you’re welcome when speaking in casual settings, or with people you aren’t familiar with, or with elders to establish respect.

-For example, let’s say you’re in a café and ask the waiter “When is the closing time?” which in Slovenian is said as, “Kdaj zapiralni čas?”
-(Keedah zah-peer-all-nee-chas) Since in this situation you are having a meal and speaking to a person you don’t personally know, it would be appropriate to say Ni za kaj after the waiter replies with the answer to maintain a respectful courtesy with them.
+For example, let’s say you’re in a café and ask the waiter “When is the closing time?” which in Slovenian is said as, “Kdaj zapirate?” (kdai zah-peer-ah-teh) In this situation you are having a meal and speaking to a person you don’t personally know, but it would be appropriate to either say ni za kaj or prosim after the waiter replies with the answer to maintain a respectful courtesy with them.

 It’s wonderful to know manner words besides “you’re welcome” that convey a respectful nature.
 Manners are important no matter where you are in the world!
 Look at the table below to add the following manner-focused words to your Slovenian phrasebook.